MU-Enigma/Enigma-WebDev-FoodApp/README.md

 ## License

-This project is part of an educational assignment.
-See repository for specific license terms.
+This project is part of Enigma's Hacktober Fest, so not sure if this really needs to be licensed in particular.

 ## Support